os-ucsd/os-summer/pages/emails/week3.md

 ### Claiming Issues

-Sometimes, maintainers in open source projects don't have to time to work on every single feature request or bug fix.
+Sometimes, maintainers in open source projects don't have time to work on every single feature request or bug fix.
 So, maintainers typically rely on individual contributors from the open source community to step in and claim tasks to make the project better.